Winners and losers of immigration: Winners and losers of immigration

-As a robustness check, in Figures \ref{CFnonativesCES05}-\ref{CFnonativesCES20} of Appendix \ref{app:elasticityOfSubstitution} we report the results of the counter-factual scenario with no non-natives when we set $\rho$ such that the elasticity of substitution between the two goods $\epsilon$ is equal to 0.9 and 1.1 (small perturbations) and to 0.5 and 2 (extreme cases).
-In all scenarios, the results are consistent with the main findings discussed above.
-The magnitude of the impacts on GDP, GDP per worker, taxes, and social contributions is about the same as for the case with $\epsilon=1$.
-Interestingly, whenever $\epsilon=0.5$ or $\epsilon=0.9$ (the goods are more complements), the outcome is more polarized.
-The real wage of high-skilled employees and the price of the high-skilled good are higher and the real wage of low-skilled employees and the price of the low-skilled good are lower in the presence of non-natives (compared the counter-factual scenario of no non-natives), with respect to the scenario with $\epsilon=1$, and the degree of polarization is increasing with $\epsilon$.
+The first robustness check considers two alternative counter-factual scenarios with no non-natives when $\rho$ is such that the elasticity of substitution between the two final goods $\epsilon$ is equal to 0.5 and 2, which represent the lower and upper bounds of its plausible range (Appendix \ref{app:elasticityOfSubstitutionFinalGood}).\footnote{We also explore an extreme value of 10 for $\epsilon$.} In all scenarios, the results are consistent with the baseline specification (Appendix \ref{app:elasticityOfSubstitution}).
+In particular, the magnitude of the immigration's impacts on GDP, GDP per worker, taxes, and social contributions is about the same as for the baseline case with $\epsilon=1$.
+Instead, the polarization of wages and lifetime utilities is decreasing with $\epsilon$ due to the differential response of the prices of final goods to the change in the composition of the labour force.
+When $\epsilon=0.5$ (the final goods are less substitute), the real wage of high-skilled employees and the price of the high-skill intensive good are higher and the real wage of low-skilled employees and the price of the low-skill intensive good are lower in the presence of non-natives, with respect to the baseline scenario with $\epsilon=1$.
 This is then reflected in more polarized lifetime utilities for both employers and employees.
-The opposite is true for the scenario in which $\epsilon=1.1$ or $\epsilon=2$ (the goods are more substitutes): in this case the outcomes are less polarized.
-Interestingly, in the extreme case of $\epsilon=2$, the wage of low-skilled employees is on average 1\% higher in the presence of non-natives, while the wage of high-skilled employees is on average 3.5\% higher.
-However, the lifetime utility of employers operating in the low-skilled market is still on average 4\% lower, while the lifetime utility of employers operating in the high-skilled market is on average 5\% higher.
+Specifically, for the case of low-skilled employees, the lifetime utility turns slightly negative as the increase in the provision of public goods is not enough to fully compensate for the decrease in wages.
+On the other hand, the lifetime utility of high-skilled employees is now higher than 12\% compared to the 10\% estimated for the case of $\epsilon=1$.
+Regarding the employers, the lifetime utility of those operating in the high(low)-skill intensive market is approximately 2 percentage points higher(lower) compared to the baseline scenario.
+The opposite is true for the case with $\epsilon=2$ (the final goods are more substitutes).
+Interestingly, in the extreme case of $\epsilon=10$, the wage of low-skilled employees is almost unchanged in the presence of non-natives, while the wage of high-skilled employees is on average 3.5\% higher, leading the lifetime utility of low-skilled employees to be between 3\% and 4\% higher, and that one of low-skilled employees to be between 2\% and 3\% higher.
+However, the lifetime utility of employers operating in the low-skill intensive market is still on average 1\% lower, while the lifetime utility of employers operating in the high-skill intensive market is between 4\% and 5\% higher.